davidindub/quiz-master/README.md

 1. At the Main Menu, I see the option to Create a Google Form Quiz.
 2. I input `3` to select it and press Enter, and I am taken to the Quiz setup.
 3. I am asked about the settings I want for my quiz; the quiz name, number of rounds, number of questions, categories, and difficulty of the questions.
-4. My settings are shown to me for confirmation, if I made a mistake or change my mind I can restart.
+4. My settings are shown to me for confirmation, if I made a mistake or changed my mind I can restart.
 I press `Y` to confirm.
 5. A URL to the Google Form is shared with me.
 6. I input my e-mail address and the form is shared with me by email.
 Now I can see the responses as they come in and run my virtual quiz.